-- Twitter V1 API.
+• Twitter V1 API.
 The connector retrieves any tweet that matches Language (if set) and FilterLevel, and at least one of the parameters Follow, Location, or Track.
-You must set at least one of Follow, Location, or Track. - ApiVersion Set ApiVersion=V1. - Follow A comma-separated list of Twitter user names or IDs.
-Do not include the '@' character before the Twitter user name. - Location A comma-separated list of longitude and latitude values to identify specific geographic regions.
-Each region is a square, defined by four values in the following order: [Longitude West], [Latitude South], [Longitude East], [Latitude North].
+You must set at least one of Follow, Location, or Track.

+Follow A comma-separated list of Twitter user names or IDs.
+Do not include the specific geographic regions.
+Each region is a square, defined by four values in the following order: [Longitude West], [Latitude South],